Updated on 21 May 2026

 Step 1: Define the Project's Goals

-The first step in resource management is to clearly define the objectives, whether they are time, financial or otherwise.
+The first step in resource management is to clearly define objectives, whether they are time, financial or otherwise.

-• When do I have to submit the report?
+- When do I have to submit the report?

-• In what format?
+- In what format?
 Online only or in physical format as well?

-• Is the objective to present the results to the public or to sell them privately to companies likely to be interested in such an analysis?
+- Is the objective to present the results to the public or to sell them privately to companies likely to be interested in such an analysis?

-Now is the time for strategic planningestablishing the project tasks to be carried out and organizing them on the project schedule.
+It is time for strategic planning, the establishment of project tasks to be carried out and their organization on the project schedule.
+Based on this information, you create a provisional budget that will take into account:

-• financial costs (provisions, credits, etc.).
+- financial costs (provisions, credits, etc.).

-Let's take the example of market research again.
+Let's take the example of market research.

 Consider that the consulting firm intends to unveil its study publicly at a press conference on May 25.
 It decides to provide the results of the survey in both physical and digital form.